 What is a gallbladder attack?

 A gallbladder attack occurs when bile contains too much of one or more of its components.
 It can harden into pebble-like pieces called gallstones or cholelithiasis.
 These stones can get stuck in a bile duct causing a gallbladder attack.
-“There are usually two types of stones, cholesterol and pigment, and they can range from as small as a grain of sand to the size of a golf ball,” Dr. Holl said.
+“There are usually two types of gallstones, cholesterol and pigment, and they can range from as small as a grain of sand to the size of a golf ball,” Dr. Holl said.

 Who is most at risk of getting gallstones?